how can i lose weight without GLP-1 medication?

-Embarking on a weight loss journey is a highly personal and oftentimes stressful endeavor that can feel like a constant uphill battle from the start. not only because starting a new routine is challenging in itself but combine that with the flood of (mis)information and public opinion on the “optimal” approach to weight loss; it’s no wonder the vast majority of us are turning to straight forward medications like ozempic.
+is a highly personal and oftentimes stressful endeavor that can feel like a constant uphill battle from the start. not only because starting a new routine is challenging in itself but combine that with the flood of (mis)information and public opinion on the “optimal” approach to weight loss; it’s no wonder the vast majority of us are turning to straight forward glp-1 medications, like ozempic. but what do these medications actually do? and should we be using them to achieve our weight loss goals?

 this general calculation of fat to calories is only credible in a vacuum — which is not reflective of normal life. you’ll have days where you drink a ton of water and days where you don’t, that influences this number. there will be days you sleep more than others, that influences this number. you’ll have days where you eat more salt than others, that influences this number. you get the point. this is a good start but should not be your single focus when looking to achieve healthy sustainable weight loss.